dxsooo/VideoDownload/README.md

 ## Celery worker mode

-VideoDownload can also work as a Celery worker that receive download jobs.
+VideoDownload can also work as a Celery worker that receive download tasks.
 It is recommended to use by docker:

 ```bash
 docker run -d --name video-downloader-1 \